McNubn/project2020/README.md

 ![petalwviolin](plots/boxViolinCat/petalwidthviolinplot.png)
 ![petalwcat](plots/boxViolinCat/petalwidthcatplot.png)

 Once again we can see the clear representation of the thinner petals found on setosas, and the small range of petal widths going from 0.1cm to 0.6cm.
 Interestingly here, the boxplot actually shows 0.4cm as the maximum measurement, with the 0.5cm and 0.6cm measurements being shown as outliers (as depicted by the diamonds).
 This is likely because they sit relatively far beyond the upper quartile which is 0.4cm.
-The boxplot also shows us that the lower quartile is at 0.3cm, although we cannot see the median due to the tight interquartile range on this plot.
-Therefore we must look to the violin plot where we see a clear cocentration of points around 0.2cm, suggesting that this is the median.
+The box plot also shows us that the lower quartile is at 0.3cm, although we cannot see the median due to the tight interquartile range on this plot.
+Therefore we must look to the violin plot where we see a clear concentration of points around 0.2cm, suggesting that this is the median.
 The violin plot also shows why the 0.5cm and 0.6cm measurements appear as outliers on the box plot, as we see the sharp point up to 0.6cm showing that it is in fact an outlier (although hopefully not an erroneous measurement).

 The petal width of versicolors has a large range from 1cm to 1.7cm, with the three quartiles at 1.2cm, 1.3cm and 1.5cm, respectively.
 The violin plot for versicolor also shows that the maximum points are quite far from the bulk of the measurements, as illustrated by the sharp point at the top.
 Other than that the points are quite evenly spread from 1.2cm to 1.6cm, hence the quartile range of 1.2cm to 1.5cm mentioned above.